 is a matter of statewide concern, requiring uniform enforcement at state, county and municipal levels.

-The department is not limited to finding sex discrimination only when a 14th amendment equal protection violation can also be found.
+The Department of Industry, Labor and Human Relations is not limited to finding sex discrimination only when a 14th amendment equal protection violation can also be found.
 Wisconsin Telephone Co. v.
 DILHR, 68 Wis.
 2d 345

 , 228 N.W.2d 649